Kotlin/kotlinx-benchmark/README.md

     <details>
       <summary><b>Explanation</b></summary>

-    Consider you annotated each of your benchmark classes with `@State(Scope.Benchmark)`:
+    Assume that you've annotated each of your benchmark classes with `@State(Scope.Benchmark)`:

     ```kotlin
     // MyBenchmark.kt